FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 Sample Starter Code
 -------------------
-Below is a sample code for an easy usage.
+Below is a sample code for easy usage.
 It has multiple parts:

 1. It imports the :class:`HafasClient <pyhafas.client.HafasClient>` and the :class:`DBProfile <pyhafas.profile.db.DBProfile>` of pyHaFAS and creates the :class:`HafasClient <pyhafas.client.HafasClient>` with the :term:`profile`:superscript:`G`.
 The :class:`DBProfile <pyhafas.profile.db.DBProfile>` is the :term:`profile`:superscript:`G` belonging to the HaFAS deployment of Deutsche Bahn.